 We had a delicious and diverse breakfast outside.
 We were the only guests who did so.
-The baristas were a bit confused and told us that the breakfast tables were inside.
-We beat the rules because it was just gorgeous to sit in the tropic garden at the pool, with birds singing around, and enjoy omelets, fruit, pancakes, and coffee.
-By the way, the next morning, three tables at the pool were already taken, and the waiters brought coffee without asking.
+The baristas were confused and told us the breakfast tables were inside.
+We beat the rules because it was gorgeous to sit in the tropical garden at the pool, with birds singing around, and enjoy omelets, fruit, pancakes, and coffee.
+By the way, the following day, three tables at the pool were already taken, and the waiters brought coffee without asking.

 This day was planned to be relaxing and reading at the pool.
-It was so nice just to bathe there and read excellent books (I had The Olive Season by Carol Drinkwater and would recommend it as travel reading).
+It was so lovely to bathe there and read excellent books (I had The Olive Season by Carol Drinkwater and would recommend it as a travel reading).
 We also had the Lonely Planet guidebook and Oman Off-road Explorer for reading.

-It is one of the excellent reasons for making the trip by yourself that if you don’t want to do anything, you are not committed to anything except for returning to the airport.
-But on the other hand, you want to see as much as possible, and only yourself is responsible for the success of the trip.
-So, after “baking” ourselves under the hot sun for an hour, we already started to make the plans.
+It is one of the excellent reasons for making the trip by yourself that if you don’t want to do anything, you are not committed to anything except returning to the airport.
+But on the other hand, you want to see as much as possible, and only yourself is responsible for the trip’s success.
+So, after “baking” ourselves under the hot sun for an hour, we already started to make plans.
 We did not want to go for a long drive.
 For us, Jebel Akhdar looked like a perfect destination for the day.

 Recently, a permit was required to go to Jebel Akhdar because it was a military zone.
-Now you need to have the travel documents with you, as there is military control before entering the plateau.
-There is also a rule that only cars with four-wheel-drive are allowed to enter the territory, as some of the roads are steep.
+You must have the travel documents with you, as there is military control before entering the plateau.
+There is also a rule that only cars with four-wheel drive are allowed to enter the territory, as some roads are steep.
 Conveniently, there is a car rental at Birkat Al Mawz.

 The road from the village to the plateau is excellent for cars and drivers.
 The drive is very scenic.
-On the plateau, there are many villages, one hotel, and a maze of roads and trails.
-It is different from the Nizwa area, which is just 30 minutes away.
+There are many villages, one hotel, and a maze of roads and trails on the plateau.
+It differs from the Nizwa area, which is just 30 minutes away.

-Oman Off-road An explorer suggested that if you have only three hours, Diana’s checkpoint is a must-see.
+Oman Off-road Explorer suggested that Diana’s checkpoint is a must-see if you have only three hours.
 So we picked this as our first destination.
-This marvelous promontory with commanding views got its name after Princess Diana’s visit by helicopter in 1990.
+This great promontory with commanding views got its name after Princess Diana’s visit by helicopter in 1990.
 The terraces and villages of Al Aqur, Al-Ayn, and Ash Shirayjah are seen, and the view could not be better; it is just so gorgeous.

-Jebel Akhdar is famed for its terrace farming, invented by the Omanis before hundreds of years.
-This is a living proof of the excellence achieved by Omani people in agricultural engineering, using the steep slopes of the mountain and making it farm land.
+Jebel Akhdar is famed for its terrace farming, invented by the Omanis for hundreds of years.
+This is proof of the excellence achieved by Omani people in agricultural engineering, using the mountain’s steep slopes and making it farmland.

 We enjoyed the terraces from Diana’s viewpoint.
-The place is named after Princess Diana’s visit by helicopter to the Sayq plateau in Oman.
+The place is named after PrincDiana’sna’s visit by helicopter to the Sayq plateau in Oman.

 After enjoying the view, we also drove to Al-Ayn.
-The drive down was steep, and the drive back up was even harder.
-But walking there, in the middle of the village life, was amazing.
-The cats, the children, the terraces – it was all just there.
+The drive was steep, and the drive back up was even more challenging.
+But walking there was terrific in the middle of the village life.
+The cats, the children, and the terraces were all just there.

 After admiring the beauty of the Sayq plateau, we returned to Nizwa and decided to try another restaurant for dinner tonight.
-Lonely Planet suggested Al-Zuhul and we decided to go for it.
+Lonely Planet suggested Al-Zuhul, and we decided to go for it.
 The guidebook said that it is opposite the mosque and souq.
-We started from the wrong side of the parking slot, but as locals are very friendly, their understanding of our pronouncements directed us to the right place.
+We started from the wrong side of the parking slot, but as locals are amiable, their understanding of our pronouncements directed us to the right place.